AnyLog-co/documentation/mqtt.md

 ***column name*** - The name of the column that is used in the database table.
 ***data type*** - The data type to use.
 Supported data types are the following: ***str, int, float, timestamp, bool***.

 ***Associating column names with data types and data***
 The ***column.name.type*** groups the following:
 * A column in a table by referencing the column name
 * A data type that is associated with the column
-* A [bring command](#bring-command) that details how to extract the column data from the source data.
+* A bring command that details how to extract the column data from the source data.
 There are 2 ways to detail the association:
   1.  identify column name and data type with the bring command and expressed as follows:
     <pre>
     column.[column name].[column type] = [bring command]
     </pre>
-    In the example below, the column ***value** is with a data type float and is associated with data retrieved from the source data using the bring command.
+    In the example below, the column **value** is assigned with a float data type and is associated with data retrieved from the source data using the bring command.
     <pre>
     column.value.float = "bring [readings][][value]"
     </pre>